ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/migration/5_application_porting.md

 # Application porting

-Based on the porting analysis we can start making changes to the source code and build options.
-This might be an iterative process; if the compilation fails, it provides useful information, we make modifications and then compile again.
+Based on the porting analysis you can start making changes to the source code and build options.
+This might be an iterative process.
+If the compilation fails, you can make modifications and then compile again.

-The steps below assume that you're running all commands inside the `aarch64` GCC development container.
+The steps below assume that you are running all commands inside the `aarch64` GCC development container.

 ## Sobel filter